Planning a deployment

 Other Security Console functions include generating user-configured reports and regularly downloading patches and other critical updates from the Rapid7 central update system.

-Nexpose components are available as a dedicated hardware/software combination called an Appliance.
-You also can download software-only Linux or Windows versions for installation on one or more hosts, depending on your Nexpose license.
+InsightVM components are available as a dedicated hardware/software combination called an Appliance.
+You also can download software-only Linux or Windows versions for installation on one or more hosts, depending on your InsightVM license.
 Another option is to purchase remote scanning services from Rapid7.

 Understanding sites and asset groups